johnwvin/DNS-and-DDNS-Complete-Self-Hosted-DNS-Setup/README.md

   3. navigate to settings > general and uncheck/disable DNSSEC to avoid any issues

   4. Enable HTTPS (optional):
-     navigate to settings > web service:
+     Navigate to settings > web service:
-     check the enable https box,
+     check the enable https box.
-     change the HTTPS Port to 443 for simplicity or leave it as is.
-You can also give any unused port number as long as you       open the port in your YAML file. you can also check the box to redirect http to https. specify your certificate and it's location in the TLS Certificate Input (if you followed these steps assiduously, input      this: ./ssl/certificate.pfx).
+     Change the HTTPS Port to 443 for simplicity or leave it as is.
+You can also give any unused port number as long as you open the port in your YAML file. you can also check the box to redirect http to https.
+     Specify your certificate and it's location in the TLS Certificate Input (if you followed these steps assiduously, input this: ./ssl/certificate.pfx).
      In the next input box "TLS Certificate Password" give the export password you created with your .pfx certificate generation.
      You can now access your Technitium GUI using https.

   5. Specify forwarders:
      Under settings > Proxy & Forwarders insert some public DNS server IPs to use for forwarding.
 This enables a device using your DNS server to reach a URL not listed in        your local DNS server's records.

   6. Change your home router's preferred DNS server to your local one, and change your devices' preferred DNS server as well if your router doesn't propagate a DNS server        change automatically.
 This step is crucial for accessing your custom DNS records.

  ### Store local DNS records and access the Technitium GUI from a subdomain URL: